Transport in Wenzhou

 Wenzhou launched the service of public bicycle sharing on September 22, 2012.
 Since then, public bicycles have been an indispensable transportation in the daily life of many Wenzhou people.
 Those orange bicycles in Wenzhou are becoming more and more popular among Wenzhou people to be a great alternative to private cars or pubic transportations for reducing traffic congestion, noise and air pollution.

-As of the end of 2013, there are 15,000 pubic bicycles available in Wenzhou with 510 bike sharing stations in total.
-The bicycle sharing system has covered all three districts in Wenzhou, including Lucheng District, Ouhai District and Longwan District, and most stations are able to offer around-the-clock services.
+As of the end of 2015, there are 22,018 pubic bicycles available in the urban area of Wenzhou with 738 bike sharing stations in total.
+The bicycle sharing system has covered all four districts in Wenzhou, including Lucheng District, Ouhai District, Longwan District and Dongtou District, and most stations are able to offer around-the-clock services.

 BRT (Bus Rapid Transit) is a bus-based mass transit system combining the capacity and speed of RRT (Rapid Rail Transit) with the flexibility, lower cost and simplicity of NBT (Normal Bus Transit) and sometimes described as “surface subway”.
 Wenzhou BRT Line 1, the first BRT line built in the city of Wenzhou, was put into operation in December, 2015.
 Wenzhou BRT Line 1 starts at Shuangyu Coach Station and ends at Wenzhou Railway Station, running along Jiangwan Road, Disuo Road, Fushida Road, Baili Road, Jiangbin Road and Chezhan Avenue in the downtown area of Wenzhou at a speed of 25 km / hour.